spirosrap/instaexplorer/README.md

 Image detail view
 -----------------
 For each image there is an image detail view.
-Which presents the images pretty much like the instagram (by exactly like it) User can favorite an image and also see the comment the originator of the image has created.
+Which presents the images pretty much like the instagram (but not exactly like it)
+User can favorite an image and also see the comment the originator of the image has created.
-If the user has left a comment with hastags in it. the user can click on the hashtag like a link and see associated images.
+If the image originator has left a comment with hastags in it, they can click on the hashtag like a link and see associated images.
 The image can also be shared to social media and also saved to disk Unlike instagram which only alows to share it and copy link's image.